kekyo/JsonStreamer/README.md

 ## What is this?

-Has anyone else noticed that ASP.NET Core can send streaming data using asynchronous iterators?
+Has anyone else noticed that ASP.NET Core can send streaming data using asynchronous iterators `IAsyncEnumerable<T>` ?
 It is code like this:

 ```csharp